-While the experience of fine-dining has its own charm, street food is best enjoyed at roadside vendors.
+While the experience of fine-dining has its own charm, street food is best enjoyed at roadside eateries.
 Mumbai’s bubbling khaugalli culture ensures that you get your vada pavs, bhelpuri, shawarmas, dosas, ice-creams and lots more all at one stop.
 A delight for those who love junk food, these food streets are the building bites of the city’s diverse food culture.

 Street Food Scores In Mumbai

 For those who are new to this term, the term khaugalli literally means ‘food street’.Khau Gallis are popular not just for their wide variety of dishes, but also because most of these snacks can be consumed on the go and are light on the pocket.
 Follow us on our food trail aswe sample some of the best street food that these KhauGallis have to offer.